Skip to content

 plt.legend()

 These methods return pandas DataFrames for numerical analysis.
-When loaded from HF Hub (from_hf()), they automatically download only the raw files needed for the current collection.
-The download scope is determined by your filters.
+When loaded from HF Hub (from_hf()), the library automatically downloads only the raw files needed for the current collection.
+The download scope is determined by your filters (e.g., task(), gpu_model()).
 HF Hub caches files locally, so repeated calls are instant.

-To eagerly download all raw files upfront, use prefetch():
+To eagerly download all raw files upfront, use download_raw_files():

 # Eagerly download all raw files for a filtered collection